Safe, Voluntary, and Confidential

-Introducing a new City program sponsored by DHR in close collaboration with the HSS and in partnership with all City Departments
+Introducing a new City program sponsored by the Department of Human Resources (DHR) in close collaboration with the Health Service Systems (HSS) and in partnership with all City Departments.

 To promote a positive, healthy work environment where parties are empowered to restore their relationships through a collaborative problem-solving process facilitated by a neutral third party.

 The goal of the Peer Mediation Program is to promote a positive, healthy work environment for all the City's employees.
 This program is designed to facilitate face-to-face conversations between employees who experience conflict in a forum where all voices can be equally heard and relationships restored.
 The City desires to provide a process where employees work collaboratively in resolving workplace conflicts at the lowest level possible so that problems do not escalate.
 Conflicts will be mediated confidentially by volunteer, trained Peer Mediators comprised of City employees.

 The Program focuses on:

 - Empowering employees to resolve workplace conflicts at the lowest level possible

 - Providing a safe space for employees to be heard

 - Building trust and relationships necessary for a healthy work environment